 - The requested pick-up date

-Please note: All wide-format requests must be sent via e-mail only.
+Please note: All wide-format requests must be sent via e-mail.
 We will not accept requests via any other method.
 We are using 44" wide paper on a roll that can print up to 90" in length.
 Documents should be 17" x 22" or larger, up to the above limits.

 If we find errors or problems that might result in unsatisfactory results, we will contact you immediately with details and available options.
 Once printed and processed (allowing for drying time and trimming), you will be notified via your preferred method that your print request is ready to be picked up at the Audio Visual Services Department, during our regular hours of Monday - Friday, 8:00 am - 5:00 pm.
 Prints will not be delivered.